-Key fact: Data collected by Census Bureau and other agencies but published by the Department of Health and Human Services.
+Key fact: Provides data collected by the Census Bureau and other agencies but published by the Department of Health and Human Services.

-• A set of large-scale surveys of families and individuals, their medical providers (doctors, hospitals, pharmacies, etc.) and employers across the United States.
+- A set of large-scale surveys of families and individuals, their medical providers (doctors, hospitals, pharmacies, etc.) and employers across the United States. - Collects data on the specific health services that Americans use, how frequently they use them, the cost of these services and how they are paid for, as well as data on the cost, scope and breadth of health insurance held by and available to U.S. workers.

-- Collects data on the specific health services that Americans use, how frequently they use them, the cost of these services and how they are paid for, as well as data on the cost, scope and breadth of health insurance held by and available to U.S. workers. - Began in 1996.
+• Began in 1996.